duncanmcclean/simple-commerce/docs/gateways.md

 }
 ```

-Here's what each of those methods do:
+2. Now all you need to do is fill in the blank methods to make them work for your gateway.
+Here's a quick overview of what each of the methods do:

 * **name** - This method should return the name of your gateway.
 It's recommended this name should be recognisable.
 * **prepare** - This method is called while loading the `sc:checkout` form.
 If you need to, you can return an array of stuff which will be available as variables inside the form.